jsqribe/GOA-Revamped-Skills/README.md

  3.)
 Bot will restart the test server with your updates included.

+**You can also start a build manually by sending build now to the dev-channel**

 ---
 ##TODO
 	- Move all Functions to seperate .dm files